Anales de Química

 The Anales de Química was a peer-review scientific journal in the field of chemistry.
 The first issue was published in 1903 by the Real Sociedad Española de Física y Química (later the Real Sociedad Española de Química, the Spanish Royal Society of Chemistry).
 Its publication ended in 1998.

+It should not be mistaken with a prior journal from the 19th century, Anales de química, monitor de química y farmacia.

 History

 The Anales des Quimica were published in the following order: